 Ah, Colombia.
 One of the most dangerous countries in the entire world, right?
 Not anymore.
 Tourism has expanded significantly over the last ten years, and it’s slowly becoming one of the hottest tourist destinations in South America.
 It’s also cheap (check out our six-month budget).

 No matter what type of traveler you are, there’s something for everyone in Colombia.
 It’s the second most biodiverse country in the entire world, and you can go from laying on beautiful beaches in Cartagena to touring coffee farms in Salento to wearing a jacket in chilly Bogota all in one trip (round trip flights within the country start at around $40 USD).

 With the rise of budget airlines, traveling abroad is no longer only for the wealthy.
+Compare flight prices on Skyscanner for these cheap destinations (or learn about the best places to get cheap flights and travel deals) and get going!
 If you’re willing to put in the time to research and budget your money accordingly, there’s likely a country close to where you live that you can afford to visit.
 All that you need is some time off (that’s a whole different story).

 What is your favorite budget travel destination?
 Comment below!

 Izta-Popo National Park is a perfect destination for a one day hike in Mexico City.
 Here’s how to get there, what it costs, and a complete guide to taking these the stunning volcano hikes.